Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What tax liabilities arise in the conduct of (re)insurance business?

-In the case of a non-life insurer carrying on a trade in Ireland, profits will typically be taxed at a rate of 12.5%.
+In the case of a non-life insurer trading in Ireland, profits will typically be taxed at a rate of 12.5%.
 General insurers are usually taxed in the same manner as other trading companies, subject to industry-specific differences (eg, treatment of investment incomes, realisation of non-financial investments and provisions and reserves) that have arisen as a result of practical rather than statutory rules.

 Reinsurance business is taxed in the same manner as non-life insurance businesses, at the standard 12.5% corporation tax rate.
 However, it is possible to establish special purpose reinsurance vehicles on a tax-neutral basis, provided they satisfy the conditions to be a qualifying company within the meaning of Section 110 of the Taxes Consolidation Act 1997.